 |History||Completed in February 1938 |

 |Notes on event|

-One crew member and five gunners from the Katha (Master Samuel Thomson) were lost.
-The master, 53 crew members and four gunners were picked up by the British steam merchant Danby and HMS La Malouine (K 46) (Lt V.D.H.
+Six crew members from the Katha (Master Samuel Thomson) were lost.
+The master, 53 crew members and nine gunners were picked up by the British steam merchant Danby and HMS La Malouine (K 46) (Lt V.D.H.
 Bidwell, RNR), transferred to the Canadian steam merchant New Northland and landed at Freetown.

 If you can help us with any additional information on this vessel then please contact us.